ViciousBadger/larion-world-generation/README.md

     - In tall terrain they will keep flowing as underground rivers.
     - Sometimes rivers form strange "knots" that look like lakes.
 - Mushroom islands are more common, smaller and oddly shaped.
+- Caves are deeper and stranger.
+    - They use a different kind of noise, directly inspired by the abandoned "Worley's Caves" mod.
+    - Caves are extremely labyrinthian and dead ends are common.
+Mostly narrow paths and mid-sized chambers.. unless you venture deep enough..
 - Numerous smaller tweaks
     - Dunes in desert biomes
     - Less ugly cliffs at coastlines